Postrantor/quadruped-robot/legged-ego-planner/README.md

 ## Software architecture
 This repository consists of below directories:
 - ego_planner: The modified version of ego-planner for legged robot.
-- legged_real: The path following node which publish the velocity commands for real legged robot
+- legged_real: The path following node which publish the velocity commands for real robot.

 ## Prepare environment
-For environment preparation, please refer to [EGO-Planner](https://github.com/ZJU-FAST-Lab/ego-planner) install dependencies.
+For environment preparation, please refer to [EGO-Planner](https://github.com/ZJU-FAST-Lab/ego-planner) to install related dependencies.
 Then compile the workspace.
 ```
 cd legged-ego-planner
 catkin_make